Skip to main content

 00:09:24:21 – 00:09:48:15

-Before I move on to my next question, I did want to chime in, Michelle, because Amy really resonated with what you said, that meeting people where they are being a listener is critical beyond anything else that she’s seen lately.
+[Julie] Before I move on to my next question, I did want to chime in, Michelle, because Amy really resonated with what you said, that meeting people where they are and being a listener is critical beyond anything else that she’s seen lately.
 So definitely some good advice there.
 The question I had next is really about transformative change.
-So there’s so much pressure for us to become digital and change fast.
+So, there’s so much pressure for us to become digital and change fast.

 00:09:48:18 – 00:10:13:16

-I mean, even look at the pandemic.
-We all changed quickly.
-We didn’t even really know.
-But how do you lead through that?
-Yeah.
-I’m sorry.
+[Michelle] Yeah.
 You’re asking me first.
-Yes.
 Well, I’m going to start again.
 And thanks, Amy, for the comment.
 I’m going to start there with listening and again, that idea of meeting people where they are finding ways to you know, people are in such completely different places.

 00:10:13:16 – 00:10:32:24